delphidabbler/codesnip/RepoStructure.md

 This document presents the new structure I'm aiming at, lists the original structure, still used in _trunk_, and shows both how I'm proposing to change over without breaking too much at once and how far I've got (see: _Process for Converting to New Directory Structure_ below).

-The new structure should be in place in the _parsnip_ branch by before the end of the early development of CodeSnip 5.
+The new structure should be in place in the _pagoda_ branch by before the end of the early development of CodeSnip 5.

 New Directory Structure
 -----------------------